 Check out our full Citizens Bank review here.

-Read our full College Ave review here.
+Check our out full Discover student loans review here.

 LendKey is another great lender that makes this list because they have great rates on their student loans and have a unique business model that allows them to do it.
 LendKey's loans are funded by credit unions and community banks - so you're getting a great loan, but it's handled by LendKey's online service.
 You never even realize that you have a private loan from a small bank.